SidJain1412/TeacherRating/README.md

 (I am not a frontend developer :grimacing:)

 This should be helpful during faculty selection.
 Trying to make this as scalable and stable as possible.

+Only works for people with emails ending with 'srmuniv.edu.in' (my current university).